cloudobserver/spirit-warrior/spirit_warrior_notes.md

 And is okay with that.
 And is not okay with that.

 The spiritual warrior knows unshakeable peace.
 That "myself" doesn't exist and "others" also don't exist.
 There is nothing to seek and nothing to find.
 There is no enemy to fight against and defeat.
-There is only the nectarous peace beyond understanding
+There is only the nectarous love beyond understanding

 Meanwhile in the physical world, the warrior fights with all strength and determination to confront the adversaries and battles of this world, most especially self-imposed limitations.